Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Before leaving the buggy you can take some pictures in the park of the Corralejo Dunes.
 Remember that it is a protected area and it is not allowed to climb with your buggy.

 Important: on this and the following routes you will be driving and not a driver.
-Another thing to take into account is that the price includes both insurance and gasoline.
+Another thing to keep in mind is that the price includes both insurance and gasoline.

 • Duration: between 2 and 3 hours